-“Charlie, I couldn’t give two fucks about gono.
-This is a bit more serious, yeah!?”
+“Charlie, I can deal with the gono, it can be treated quickly and easily as soon as it’s diagnosed, but this is a bit more serious, yeah!?”
 I feel like the emphatic urgency in Tom’s ordinarily reassuring tone is an indication of where his head’s at.
 Sitting beside him, there’s a temptation to wander off into soap opera style fantasies that put me as the main character wearing his shoes.
 But this is not my drama.
 I’m just here to support my best friend while he battles believing he’s becoming HIV positive.

 The clinically dull waiting room has the kind of chairs that look inviting, but are evidently not designed for prolonged comfort.
 Positioned opposite, a young woman drops the glossy magazine she idly flicks through.
 As she picks it off the floor, I fleetingly catch her eye, wondering if it was Tom’s swearing or mention of an STI that caused her to flinch.